 Delivery fee for alcohol

 In terms of shopping experience, Shipt feels very similar to Instacart.
 You can order groceries from a variety of local and chain stores, such as Costco, Winn-Dixie, Publix, Kroger, Target, Von's, and CVS via Shipt’s website or its app (available for iOS and Android).
 You can schedule deliveries as soon as one hour after placing your order, and shoppers are available anytime a store is open.

-Unlike its competitors, Shipt requires a membership fee ($99 per year or $14 per month), but there are fewer fees to have to navigate.
+Unlike its competitors, Shipt requires a membership fee ($99 per year or $10.99 per month), but there are fewer fees to have to navigate.
 There’s also no minimum for orders.
 Orders over $35 have free delivery, and orders under $35 carry a $7 delivery fee.
 In areas where alcohol delivery is available, there may be a $7 delivery fee.
-Shipt is also available in fewer cities than Instacart (it's available in more than 260 cities in the contiguous United States as of April 2021), and its selection of stores does seem to be slightly less extensive.
+As of September 2021, Shipt is available in more than 5,000 cities in the contiguous United States.

 Shipt also offers excellent 24/7 customer service support; you can contact the help team by email, phone, or live chat.

 Why We Chose It: With Walmart’s Express delivery option, there’s no order minimum.